Olaide-EO/More-Recipes-V2/README.md

 #### Client

 #### Server
-This directory holds all routes, controllers, middleware, migrations.
+For this verion, this directory holds all routes, controllers, middleware.

 # Testing
-* Install Chai and Mochai
 * Install postman app
-* Run npm start and navigate to localhost:3000 on PostMan
+* Run npm start and navigate to localhost:3000/api on PostMan

 # Built With